 Back to Kerala

 Though I had worked with many companies in my life, the one which I liked working with is, CA(Customer Analytics), which is where I started my community activities.
 The management was very friendly and supportive of my activities.
 But I had to leave that company as I thought of moving to my hometown, so I joined Cognizant Technology Solutions and applied for a transfer to Cochin.
-And it took over a year of a timespan to get the transfer, and finally, I am back to my Kerala in the year of 2017.
+And it took over a year of a time span to get the transfer, and finally, I am back to my Kerala in the year 2017.